Partner's desk owned by first person to be knighted in the field since Agincourt in 1415 offered for sale

 Another highlight is an exquisite late Victorian satinwood, tulipwood, harewood and sycamore decorated marquetry demi-lune commode, in the George III style after a design by Robert Adam.
 The commode measures 152.5 x 67 x 94cm and is estimated at a value of £20,000-30,000.

 The commode's D-shaped top is beautifully inlaid with bell-flower chains, beading, medallions, fruiting and flowerheads.
 A central curved panel door is painted roundel depicting Cupid in his Chariot and the Three Graces.
-The shelves are flanked by molded panels decorated with Classical urns, anthemions, rams heads, and drapery.
+The shelves are flanked by moulded panels decorated with Classical urns, anthemions, rams heads, and drapery.

 NOTES FOR EDITORS